plausible/website/_articles/data_policy.md

 hash(daily_salt + website_domain + ip_address + user_agent)
 ```

 This generates a random string of letters and numbers that is used to calculate unique visitor numbers for the day.
+The raw data IP address and User-Agent are never stored in our logs, databases or anywhere on disk at all.

-Old salts are deleted to avoid the possibility of linking visitor information from one day to the next.
+Old salts are deleted every 24 hours to avoid the possibility of linking visitor information from one day to the next.
 Forgetting used salts also removes the possibility of the original IP addresses being revealed in a brute-force attack.
+The raw IP address and User Agent are rendered completely inaccessible to anyone, including ourselves.

 In our testing, using IP addresses to count visitors is remarkably accurate when compared to using a cookie.
 In some cases it might even be more accurate than using a cookie because some visitors block cookies altogether.